Imagine your child’s classroom in the open air!

 Parents/guardians of the program must be prepared to pick-up and drop-off their child from various locations around Langley, and students must be dressed for the weather.

-This high-demand learning opportunity will be transitioning to an academy beginning in September 2023.
-As an academy, the District is looking at expanding and offering placements for students in grade 5.
-Families interested in enrolling their child must attend a future information session.
-Parents/guardians interested in enrolling their child in available spaces in grade 2-5 must apply by contacting the program, which is based out of Fort Langley Elementary.
-If you have any questions about the program, please contact Fort Langley Elementary, Principal Logan Kitteringham: lkitteringham@sd35.bc.ca
+This high-demand learning opportunity has transitioned to an academy as of September 2023.
+As an academy, the District is looking at expanding and offering placements for students in Grade 7.
+Families interested in enrolling their child in any grade must attend a future information session before their student can enter the program.

 If you want to learn more about this program, please complete this expression of interest form below.